-Wireless Convergence - Your Phone is Not Just Technology Directions for Future RF a Phone Anymore
+Wireless Convergence - Your Phone is Not Just Technology Directions for Future RF a Phone Anymore Applications

-Charles Persico, Senior Vice President of Engineering, Qualcomm Inc
+Dwight C. Streit, Vice President, Electronics Technology, Charles Persico, Senior Vice President of Engineering, Qualcomm Inc Northrop Grumman Space Technology

-A look at wireless convergence in the mobile phone market goes beyond voice to photography, video, gaming, music, multimedia broadcast, internet access, position location, VOIP, WiFi, Bluetooth to name several.
-It has only been a few years since voiceonly cellular mobile phones have become ubiquitous and considered indispensable in our daily lives.
-What is the future direction for integration of multiple radios and concurrent operation between various protocols?
+Recent advances in the performance and maturity of a number of A look at wireless convergence in the mobile phone market goes key technologies are enabling a new generation of electronic systems for future RF applications.
+Advanced semiconductors, phobeyond voice to photography, video, gaming, music, multimedia broadcast, internet access, position location, VOIP, WiFi, Bluetooth to name several.
+It has only been a few years since voicetonics, and nanotechnology are converging with new design, only cellular mobile phones have become ubiquitous and processing, and packaging schemes to revolutionize RF system considered indispensable in our daily lives.
+What is the future diperformance.
+We present here an overview of the key technolorection for integration of multiple radios and concurrent operagies behind these achievements, and discuss their impact on future electronic systems. tion between various protocols?

-Charles Persico is Senior Vice President of Engineering at Qualcomm Inc. He is in charge of Qualcomm's RF, analog, and mixed signal IC design, product, and test engineering and responsible for more than a billion dollar revenue business..
-He received his BS from Union College in electrical engineering in 1985 and MS from Syracuse University in electrical engineering in 1987.
-In 1985 he joined GE Avionics systems working on advanced radar systems.
-He also worked at Honeywell Space Systems on various satellite elecwas involved in RFIC design for various cellular standards.
+Charles Persico is Senior Vice President of Dwight Streit is Vice President, Electronics Engineering at Qualcomm Inc. He is in Technology, for Northrop Grumman Space charge of Qualcomm's RF, analog, and mixed Technology.
+He is responsible for the research and technology development required signal IC design, product, and test engineering and responsible for more than a billion for advanced semiconductors, microelectrondollar revenue business..
+He received his BS ics, communications, and satellite payload from Union College in electrical engineerelectronics.
+Dr. Streit joined Northrop ing in 1985 and MS from Syracuse Univer-Grumman via the acquisition of TRW in sity in electrical engineering in 1987.
+In 1985 he joined GE 2002 and joined TRW Space & Electronics in 1987.
+He is an Avionics systems working on advanced radar systems.
+He also IEEE Fellow and a member of the National Academy of Engiworked at Honeywell Space Systems on various satellite elecneering.
+He received his Ph.D. in electrical engineering from tronic systems.
+In 1991 he joined Philips Semiconductor and UCLA in 1986 and was the UCLA Engineering Alumnus of was involved in RFIC design for various cellular standards.
 He the Year in 2003. has been with Qualcomm since 1995.